BMW motorcycle spare parts to stock at home.

 Alternator rotor.
 These do fail and there is no rule or warning.
 Several vendors are rebuilding them.

 Exhaust nut, or set.
 The exhaust nuts are well known for seizing on the threads of the heads.
-This requires that they be cut off and replaced.
+This requires that they are cut off and replaced.

 The original tool kit is excellent in quality and usefulness.
 They are still available new.